gemmadanks/gemmadanks.github.io/_posts/2022-12-28-technosignatures-literature-roundup.md

 - Tipler FJ: [Extraterrestrial intelligent beings do not exist.][tipler-1980-paper] Quarterly Journal of the Royal Astronomical Society 1980, 21:267–281.
   - [ETI does not exist][tipler-1980-notes]

+# Technosignature papers currently reading
+- Lord S, Dixon R, Healy T: [Project OASIS: The Design of a Signal Detector for the Search for Extraterrestrial Intelligence][project-oasis-1981-report].
+1981.
+  - [Project Oasis - part I][project-oasis-notes-part-i]

 # Technosignature papers to-read

-1. Lord S, Dixon R, Healy T: Project OASIS: The Design of a Signal Detector for the Search for Extraterrestrial Intelligence.
-1981.
 2. Sagan C: Extraterrestrial Intelligence: An International Petition.
 Science 1982, 218:426–426.
 3. Sagan C, Newman WI: The Solipsist Approach to Extraterrestrial Intelligence.
 Quarterly Journal of the Royal Astronomical Society 1983, 24:113.
 4. Townes CH: At what wavelengths should we search for signals from extraterrestrial intelligence?
 1983, doi:https://doi.org/10.1073/pnas.80.4.1147.